 Luxe-Level Hot Springs Resorts

 If you’re seeking a fully pampered escape, take refuge at Dunton Hot Springs near Dolores.
 This former ghost town is now a highly acclaimed luxury resort area with high-end spa, dining and lodging options that maintain a Wild West feel while mixing in the finest modern comforts.
 Likewise in Pagosa Springs, The Springs Resort and Spa's collection of terraced pools, boutique lodging and a full-service spa allow guests to make a complete journey into rejuvenation.
+And at Mt.
+Princeton Hot Springs Resort in Nathrop, several pool options, including one right in the waters of Chalk Creek itself, ensure you can find the soak or activity that's perfect for your mood.

 Hot Springs Pools with Views